 Attorney caseload is a surrogate indicator of the quality of indigent legal representation provided.
-The performance indicator is the percentage by which the average attorney caseload exceeds national standards for midemeanors.1 The lower the percentage, the closer the indicator is to the goal.2 Ideally, the Office of the Public Defender would reduce attorney caseload to meet the national standard.
+The performance indicator is the percentage by which the average attorney caseload exceeds national standards for misdemeanors.1 The lower the percentage, the closer the indicator is to the goal.2 Ideally, the Office of the Public Defender would reduce attorney caseload to meet the national standard.
 Realistically, however, such a reduction would require an increase in attorneys available to represent clients.3 The measurement standard is the national caseload standard for misdemeanor cases that was promulgated by the National Legal Aid and Defender Association in FY 1976 and adopted by the American Bar Association in 1990.

 1 Statewide, nine attorneys share responsibility for direct misdemeanor representation.
 Of those, only two are full-time.
-Three others handle a combination of misdemeanors and misdemeanor violation of probations (approximately 67 percent of their time to the former, and 33 percent of their time to the latter).
-Three others, members of the Defendant Community Advocacy Program initiative, handle criminal cases in all categories and a fourth trains misdemeanor lawyers and handles a fluctuating caseload on a fill-in basis.
-The time of these nine attorneys translates roughly into a functional FTE of 5.0.
-Out of 8,440 closed misdemeanors, 7,733 were handled to disposition by the functional equivalent of five attorneys - an average misdemeanor-disposed caseload of 1,714 cases/year - up from 1,208 cases/year in FY 2006.
-This is a caseload that exceeds the national standards by 329 percent and, indeed, is four times the national standard misdemeanor caseload.
+Three others handle a combination of misdemeanors and misdemeanor violation of probations (devoting anywhere from 25% to 67% of their time to the former, and 25% to 33% of their time to the latter).
+The time of these nine attorneys translates roughly into a functional FTE of 6.0.
+In FY 2008, out of 9,687 closed misdemeanors, 9,022 were handled to disposition by the functional equivalent of six attorneys - an average misdemeanor-disposed caseload of 1,517 cases/year - down from 1,714 cases/year in FY 2007, but up from 1,208 cases/year in 2006.
+This is a caseload that exceeds the national standards by 279 percent and, indeed, is nearly four times the national standard misdemeanor caseload.
 2 In FY 2005, attorney caseload increased with Public Defender participation in the arraignment intervention program.
 This program involves defendants who, more than likely, disposed of their cases unrepresented in the past.
-3 Referrals increased from FY 2006 to FY 2007 leading to an increase in average caseload.
+Referrals increased from FY 2007 to FY 2008 from 10,482 misdemeanors to 10,865.
 Office of the Public Defender Percentage by which Attorney Caseload Exceeds National Standards for Felonies